jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in cases for the last seven days is: 10110.0
+>The average increase in cases for the last seven days is: 10436.0
 >
->The last time cases per day were this high was Dec 14 2020: 372 days ago.
+>The last time cases per day were this high was Dec 14 2020: 373 days ago.
 >
 >The seven day average then was: 12329 cases.

 >
->The last time cases per day was lower than this was Dec 20 2021: 1 day ago.
+>The last time cases per day was lower than this was Dec 21 2021: 1 day ago.
 >
->The seven day average then was: 9742 cases.
+>The seven day average then was: 10110 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Nov 30 2021.
+>The lowest 7 day average reported cases per day in the last three weeks was on Dec 01 2021.
 >
 >This was 21 days ago.
-The average was 5262 cases per day.
+The average was 5576 cases per day.
 >
->The current 7 day average case rate is an increase of 92.1 percent with respect to that minimum.
+>The current 7 day average case rate is an increase of 87.2 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the last seven days is: 340
+>The average increase in hospitalizations per day for the last seven days is: 341
 >
->The lowest 7 day average reported hospitalizations per day in the last three weeks was on Nov 30 2021.
+>The lowest 7 day average reported hospitalizations per day in the last three weeks was on Dec 01 2021.
 >
 >This was 21 days ago.
-The average was 224 hospitalizations per day.
+The average was 236 hospitalizations per day.
 >
->The current 7 day average hospitalization rate is an increase of 51.8 percent with respect to then.
+>The current 7 day average hospitalization rate is an increase of 44.5 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)